carabina/MyCheckDine/README.md

 ```
 This will setup the SDK to work with the desired environment.

 Before using any other functions you will have to login the user.
 Login is done by first obtaining a refresh token from your server (that, in turn, will obtain it from the MyCheck server using the secret).
-One you have the refresh token call the login function on the MyCheck singleton:
+Once you have the refresh token call the login function on the MyCheck singleton:

 ```